Remi-Gau/check_my_code/README.md

 ## check_my_code

-Once you have downloaded (or clones) this repository and added its content to the matlab path (see [here](#installation)), you can use the function any time by typing this in the matlab prompt:
+Once you have downloaded (or clones) this repository and added its content to the Matlab path (see [here](#installation)), you can use the function any time by typing this in the Matlab prompt:
 ```matlab
 check_my_code
 ```